-Drawing income through flexi-access drawdown will (in most cases) trigger the money purchase annual allowance, which may have an impact on your future contributions you make (see earlier question and our SIPP member fact sheet - Contributions and tax relief for more information).
+Drawing income through flexi-access drawdown will (in most cases) trigger the money purchase annual allowance, which may have an impact on the future contributions you could make in the UK in the future.

-What is an 'uncrystallised funds pension lump sum' ('UFPLS')?
+What is an uncrystallised funds pension lump sum ('UFPLS')?

 This is a form of one-off lump sum where 25% of it is paid tax free and the rest subject to income tax at your marginal tax rate (deducted by us through payroll).
 A series of UFPLS payments can be made.